mkay72/bmuondecay/README.md

 * The spherical Bessel functions are computed using [D. E. Amos, Algorithm 644: A Portable Package for Bessel Functions of a Complex Argument and Nonnegative Order, ACM Trans.
 Math.
 Softw.
 12, 265 (1986).]

 ## Installation and run
 The program is supported on Linux.
 To compile a program, call `make libs all'.
-The examples of input and ouptut files are located in `examples' directory.
+The examples of input and ouptut files are located in `example' directory.
 To run a program, use `./bin/bmudecay ./example/example_z83.inp'.
+For documentation, advice manual `doc/bmuondecay.pdf'.